e-mergo/qs-emergo-buttons/README.md

 - `NOT SubStringCount('$(=Concat({<Alpha>} distinct Alpha, ','))', Alpha)` checks whether the iterated value of `Alpha` is present in the current available set of values in `Alpha`.
 This is executed in a dollar-expanded expression because nested aggregations are not accepted.
 The `NOT` prefix inverses the result of the expression, which means it checks if the value is *not* an available value and therefor excluded.

 ##### Safety limit
 When the returned set of buttons from the expression is too large, the extension's logic may overload the browser's memory.
 To prevent this, a built-in safety limit of 100 buttons is enabled.
 If you know what you are doing, you can disable this limit.
-Another way to prevent too many buttons is to make sure to return only unique field values in the expression by using `Distinct`.
+A way to prevent too many buttons is to make sure to return only unique field values in the expression by using `Distinct`.

 ### Label (Icons)
 Button labels are parsed for icons that match existing ones in Qlik's own icon set.
 An icon is matched on the following definition: `#icon-name#`.
 The icon name is the part of an icon's class name without the `lui-icon--` prefix.
-The available icons are listed in the provided <a href="../lib/icons-lui.json" target="_blank">JSON file</a>.
+The available icons are listed in the provided <a href="../lib/icons-lui.json" target="_blank">JSON file</a> or view the (older) icon set at <a href="https://qlik-oss.github.io/leonardo-ui/icons.html" target="_blank">qlik-oss.github.io</a>.

 ### Description
 Button descriptions are applied as the button's `title` HTML atribute.
 It is shown when hovering the button.